catseye/Robin/doc/Robin.md

     = #t

-An implementation is allowed to check that the definitions are equivalent, and object with an error condition if it can prove that they are not equivalent.
+An implementation is allowed to check that the definitions are semantically equivalent, and object with an error condition if it can prove that they are not semantically equivalent.
 So, for example, the following is allowed to be considered an error:

     (define true #t)
     (define true #f)

-An implementation should not, however, object with an error condition if it cannot prove the inequivalence (although it is certainly free to produce a warning in this case).
+An implementation should not, however, object with an error condition if it cannot prove the semantic inequivalence (although it is certainly free to produce a warning in this case).
 A good example of this would perhaps be a definition of a function that goes through a Collatz sequence and evaluates to `#t`, and a function that simply always evaluates to `#t`.

-An implementation is also allowed to simply take it on faith that the definitions are equivalent.
-(This is not the best example.)
+An implementation is also allowed to simply take it on faith that the definitions are semantically equivalent.
+(The following example is perhaps not the best example.)

     | (define true #t)
     | (define true ((macro (self args env) #t)))
     | (display true)
     = #t

-If they are not genuinely equivalent, of course, that is a bug, like any other bug — the semantics of Robin's `define` do not excuse the programmer from exercising their own diligence.
-The question of which definition Robin picks in this instance is not a sensible question, because the definitions are *supposed* to be equivalent.
+If they are not genuinely equivalent, of course, that is a programmer error like any programmer error — the semantics of Robin's `define` do not excuse the programmer from exercising their own diligence.

+Since the definitions are supposed to be equivalent, which definition the implementation chooses, is ultimately up to the implementation.
+The implementation could even choose to use different definitions in different places.
+However, the current convention is that the definition that is generally preferred because it is the most efficient will be given first (perhaps as a built-in provided by the implementation), so implementations would do well to support choosing the first definition for each symbol that has multiple definitions.

 ### `reactor` ###